 Director of Communications

-- Maintaining and updating the GSG website (training can be provided if unfamiliar with website software)
+- Maintain and update the GSG website (training can be provided if the applicant is unfamiliar with the website software)

 Director of Inclusive Excellence

 The role of the Director of Inclusive Excellence is to support the Graduate Student Government Executive Board and the graduate student population by working toward the University of Denver's institutional commitment to Inclusive Excellence.
 The Director of Inclusive Excellence will establish and strengthen community partnerships including, but not limited to: DU students, faculty, staff, administration, and additional community members to better support Inclusive Excellence across campus.
 This person should have a strong background in Inclusive Excellence, a good sense of campus climate, and be able to cultivate connections with affinity groups and support services on campus.

 The responsibilities of the Director of Inclusive Excellence include: